 This may be especially relevant for companies who have suppliers in large refugee-hosting countries, such as Turkey and Colombia.
 In these markets, refugees often face increased barriers to work - and are more vulnerable to forced labor - making it even more critical for companies to take proactive efforts to advance refugees’ economic integration.

 H&M works with 20 suppliers employing about 500 refugees.
-By 2025, H&M has committed to doubling the number of suppliers it works with on this effort from 20 to 40, to create jobs for at least 2,000 refugees in Turkey.
+By 2025, H&M will double the number of suppliers it works with on this effort from 20 to 40, creating jobs for at least 2,000 refugees in Turkey.